emyarod/flattish/README.md

 ### Addons

 Flattish can be extended with several addons.
+Refer to the [wiki](https://github.com/emyarod/flattish/wiki) for more details.

 #### Large header